DavidKosf/GraderPlus/README.md

 mg_setTestSatus(false(), "some text");
 ```
 #### mg_multiText
-Returns a formatted string.
-The base string can contain "%s" which will be replaced by the following input strings.
-The base string will be repeated once for every following input and create a new line.
+Returns a formatted string that is duplicated several times.
+The base string may contain placeholders like "%s" which will be replaced by the input strings in the second argument.
+The base string will be repeated once for every element of the second argument on a new line.
 ```matlab
 mg_multiText("Variable %s is wrong.", "a", "b", "f") mg_multiText("Variable %s is wrong.", ["a", "b", "f"])